2023 Read with Jenna Book Club List: The Best Books Ranked

 The Measure

-July 2022 Read With Jenna Book List Pick
+More info: July 2022 Read With Jenna Book Club Pick

 This is one of the most unique books I’ve ever read.
-One day everyone in the world over the age of 22 wakes up to find a string on their doorstep.
+One day everyone over the age of 22 wakes up to find a string on their doorstep.
 It’s soon clear that the length of one’s string determines the length of their life.

 The Lincoln Highway

-October 2021 Read with Jenna Book List Pick
+More info: October 2021 Read with Jenna Book Club Pick

 Beautiful Country

 A moving memoir of life as a Chinese immigrant in America.
-Qian and her family moved to America for opportunity, but hurdle after hurdle is thrown in their way.
+Qian and her family moved to America for opportunity, but hurdle after hurdle was thrown their way.

-September 2020 Read with Jenna Book List Pick
+More info: September 2020 Read with Jenna Book Club Pick

 Covering drug addiction, immigration, racism, and more, this story is as entertaining as it is stimulating.
 Its discussion of drug addiction’s impact on the larger family unit was reminiscent of Long Bright River.

-I also kept having to remind myself that it was a fictional story and not a memoir because the emotion and knowledge expressed in the book were so believable.⁣
+This is a beautifully written and powerful book.
+I also kept having to remind myself that it was a contemporary fiction story and not a memoir because the emotion and knowledge expressed in the book were so believable.

-October 2019 Read with Jenna Book List Pick
+More info: October 2019 Read with Jenna Book Club Pick

 a burning